 How does L2TP compare to OpenVPN and WireGuard?

 L2TP/IPsec is widely compatible and easy to deploy on many consumer-grade routers, but OpenVPN and WireGuard generally offer stronger performance, easier modern cryptography, and simpler management in complex environments.
-Gratis vpn edge guide: how to use free VPNs safely, compare free options, and protect privacy online
+K-edge connected VPN networks: how k-edge connectivity improves privacy, resilience, and performance in modern VPN setups 2026

 How can I test my L2TP VPN after setup?